 Untitled.
 Untitled.
 Gmail.
 News: Two CoAD Faculty Members Win National Design Awards.
 No profit left behind - Stephanie Simon - POLITICO.
 Steven Moore, a vice chancellor at Texas A&M University, said the contract was not put out for competitive bid because administrators believed no other company could match the expertise that Pearson had gleaned working for NAU.

 Pearson’s NAU program at the time was barely underway; there was no way to gauge its academic impact or its appeal to students.
 (Just two dozen would enroll that fall.)
 Nonetheless, officials at Texas A&M-Commerce and South Texas College were so confident their partnership with Pearson would be a success that they agreed to pay the company for at least 40,200 student enrollments by 2018.
 Pearson collects a fee for each enrollment; all told, the company stands to earn $9.4 million.
 Story Continued Below In the first year, the colleges got just 463 enrollments, far short of the 840 projected in the contract.
 And if enrollments fall short despite the marketing?
-A Future Segregated by Science?
-Let me say up front: I’m not a science guy.
+The contract was signed just before Thanksgiving of 2013.

 I have always loved science, but I have always loved the arts — drawing, painting and, yes, writing — more.
 My deepest foray into science came in high school when I won my way to the international science fair.
 Female Digital Media Entrepreneurs ‘Crack the Code’ at Ford Foundation Event.
 Journalists, entrepreneurs, “intrapreneurs,” funders, storytellers, academics and change agents gathered from locations across the globe at the Ford Foundation this past Thursday and Friday, ready to collaborate.